Optimizing for Antithesis

 Configure for testing

-• A periodic background process, such as data compaction, data validation, or garbage collection, that runs every 48 hours in your production environment.
-Since most Antithesis tests simulate a much shorter realtime duration, it might make sense to cause this process to run every minute in our tests instead.
+Your production environment might have a periodic background process, such as data compaction, data validation, or garbage collection, that runs every 48 hours.
+Since most Antithesis tests simulate a much shorter realtime duration, it might make sense to run this process every minute in our tests instead.

-• A distributed storage system might split data into shards whenever the volume on a single node exceeds 1TB.
-If we run the entire test with no more than 1MB of data, this would mean that the shard splitting and data movement logic can never be exercised by our tests, which would be a serious weakness.
+A distributed storage system might split data into shards whenever the volume on a single node exceeds 1TB.
+If Antithesis runs the entire test with 1MB of data, the shard splitting and data movement logic will never be exercised by our tests.
 In this case you might enable shard splitting every 1KB in the Antithesis test environment.

 A great way to tell if there are opportunities like this for improving your testing is to create Sometimes Assertions for especially tricky or sensitive pieces of your code, especially ones that are rarely exercised in production.
 You can then define custom properties around those assertions, and monitor their status in your triage report.
 Is the code in question exercised in every Antithesis run?
 How many times is it seen across the whole run?
 These questions will often guide you to a configuration option or tuning parameter in your software that should be set differently in our tests.

-When running in production, there’s a temptation to log everything that could conceivably be useful, just in case some rare issue occurs and is never seen again.
+When running within Antithesis, it’s best to use moderate amounts of logging, and to selectively enable verbose logging for particular issues where it will be helpful.
+In production, there’s a temptation to log everything that could conceivably be useful, just in case some rare issue occurs and is never seen again.
 But the deterministic replayability of the Antithesis environment makes this kind of caution unnecessary.
 If Antithesis provokes a rare issue, we can guarantee that it will be replicated as many times as you need to solve the issue.
-Consequently, the best practice when running within Antithesis is to use moderate amounts of logging, and to selectively enable verbose logging for particular issues where it will be helpful.

 The best way to do this is if your application supports dynamic logging control.
 In this case, we can run with moderate logging all the time, but when we find a bug, we can rewind the simulation a couple of seconds and enable verbose logging.

-If your application does not support dynamic control of logging, an alternative approach is to filter your logs so that verbose information is not captured by Antithesis.
+If your application does not support dynamic logging control, an alternative approach is to filter your logs so that verbose information is not captured by Antithesis.
 Then, when an issue is found, we can rewind the simulation a few seconds and selectively disable the filter.
 Contact us for more details.

 Your triage report will automatically surface information about excessive output to you.
-Specifically, under the Setup property group, there is a default property called Output was limited.
+Go to the Setup property group and view the Output was limited default property.
 If this property is failing, it means we detected excessive output from your software, and that the performance of the Antithesis platform is likely being degraded.
 The details section of this property will list the total output from your program across the duration of the run, the number of test hours consumed in the run, and the ratio of output/test hours.
 For best results, this ratio should be kept under 200MB/test hour.

 Antithesis does not permit you to use real customer data or data including PII/PHI in your tests.
 If your system is designed to process customer information, please ensure that you are using synthetic data.